 Within five (5) working days of receipt of the request for review, the jurisdictional Vice President shall request all pertinent documentation from the Step 2 Officer and insure that the grievant and parties involved in the grievance are given an opportunity to review a complete set of these documents.
 Documents will be made available for supervised review in the office of the respective Vice President and may not be removed, copied, or transcribed in any manner.

-The respective Vice President shall record the notification of grievance and may at his or her discretion, forward all pertinent written information to the SGC Chair for the Committee’s review and recommendation.
+The respective Vice President shall record the notification of grievance and may, at the respective Vice President's discretion, forward all pertinent written information to the SGC Chair for the Committee’s review and recommendation.

 Scope.
 Grievances relating to academic matters include academic, classroom/clinical behavior, or any circumstances that occur within the learning environment are under the final jurisdiction of the Academic Vice President.
 Didactic grading, assessment of clinical performance, policies related to matriculation or failure to meet the program’s technical standards are not subject to grievance review, unless the student can demonstrate evidence of failure by the institution to follow department/University policy/procedure, evidence of discrimination, or evidence that the student has not violated standards of academic integrity or professionalism.